-Ref Outcomes Action Lead Milestone Sep- Dec 20 Jan- Apr 21 May- Aug 21 Sep- Dec 21 ¥2 8.3 Children, young people and their families tell us that they have been involved in developing their EHCPs, their Ensure the mechanisms for submission/collection of parent carer and young person's views (App.
-A) are accessible and differentiated to meet the needs of SEND Operational Manager (Assessment) (SCC) ICT Project Lead for SEND (SCC) All current routes of parent and child contributions to statutory process are mapped and consolidated contributions have been valued and their views young people and their families SPCF The experiences of families' EHCP journey is collected through an area survey, IPSEA workshop and listening events with families listened to ensuring that their EHCP SEND Operational Manager New assessment sign-ups for the portal can submit their views (App A) through the Citizens Portal reflects their individual needs (Assessment) (SCC) ICT Project The local area is able to identify, and target follow up action where a parent carer or young person's views have not been received to inform EHC planning Lead for SEND (SCC) Baseline performance measure established for Parental and Young person views Performance reporting includes information on receipt of Parental and Young person views 8.4 Clear and evidence-based advice is provided by partners in line with the legal timescales Establish routine performance monitoring of advice submissions and sharing of performance ICT Project Lead for SEND (SCC) Performance reporting is in place for statutory advices Educational Advice (App B) Educational Psychology (App D) Social Care (App E) and Children, Young People's Therapy Services (CYPTS) (App F) enabling the local area to identify opportunities for improvement in timeliness of these submissions which will include escalating quarterly improvement targets
+Ref Outcomes Action Lead Milestone Jan- Apr 21 May- Aug 21 Sep- Dec 21 Y2 8.3 Children, young people and their families tell us that they have been involved in developing their EHCPs, their mechanisms for submission/collection of parent carer and they have n involved eveloping of EHCPs, mechanisms for submission/collection of parent carer and young person's views (Assessment) (SCC) ICT Project Lead for SEND (SCC) All current routes of parent and child contributions to statutory process are mapped and consolidated B contributions have been valued and their views their families SPCF The experiences of families' EHCP journey is collected through an area survey, IPSEA workshop and listening events with families 2 listened to ensuring that their EHCP reflects their individual seed to SEND Operational Manager (Assessment) (SCC) W New assessment sign-ups for the portal can submit their views (App A) through the Citizens Portal vidual (Assessment) (SCC) The local area is able to identify, and target follow up action where a parent carer or young person's views have not been received to inform EHC planning Lead for SEND (SCC) Baseline performance measure established for Parental and Young person views Performance reporting includes information on receipt of Parental and Young person views 8.4 Clear and evidence-based advice is provided by partners in line with the legal timescales Establish routine performance monitoring of advice submissions and sharing of performance ICT Project Lead for SEND (SCC) Performance reporting is in place for statutory advices Educational Advice (App B) Educational Psychology (App D) Social Care (App E) and Children, Young People's Therapy Services (CYPTS) (App F) enabling the local area to identify opportunities for improvement in timeliness of these submissions which will include escalating quarterly improvement targets 62 04 72

-Ref Outcomes Action Lead Milestone Sep- Dec 20 Jan- Apr 21 May- Aug 21 Sep- Dec 21 ¥2 information across statutory partners Performance reporting is in place for statutory advices App C (Health) enabling the local area to identify opportunities for improvement in timeliness of these submissions which will include escalating quarterly improvement targets Performance reporting is in place for statutory advices App F (CAMHS) enabling the local area to identify opportunities for improvement in timeliness of these submissions which will include escalating quarterly improvement targets 8.5 The number of assessments Support statutory advice providers to SEND Strategic Manager (SCC) Performance against 20-weeks is consistently at or above 40% completed within the 20- week statutory timeframes is develop own performance improvement and SEND Systems Officer (SCC) Systems are in place across App B/App D/App E statutory advice providers for setting and escalating quarterly improvement targets at least in line with top quartile escalation processes required to meet statutory timescales Systems are in place across App F and App C statutory advice providers for setting and escalating quarterly improvement targets performance (75%) Performance against 20-weeks is consistently at or above 50% Regular reports demonstrate that statutory advice submission is within statutory timescales Performance against 20-weeks is consistently within the top quartile of national performance (75%) 9.1 Quality Assurance processes are embedded, providing Ensure that partners are clear about what a good quality contribution looks like and consistently QA Team (SCC) A multi-agency audit group is established to undertake audit activity across 2021.
+Ref Outcomes Action Lead Milestone Jan- Apr 21 May- Aug 21 Sep- Dec 21 Y2 information across statutory partners Performance reporting is in place for statutory advices App C (Health) enabling the local area to identify opportunities for improvement in timeliness of these submissions which will include escalating quarterly improvement targets Performance reporting is in place for statutory advices App F (CAMHS) enabling the local area to identify opportunities for improvement in timeliness of these submissions which will include escalating quarterly improvement targets 8.5 The number of assessments Support statutory advice providers to SEND Strategic Manager (SCC) Performance against 20-weeks is consistently at or above 40% completed within the 20- week statutory timeframes is develop own performance improvement and escalation processes SEND Systems Officer (SCC) Systems are in place across App B/App D/App E statutory advice providers for setting and escalating quarterly improvement targets at least in line with top quartile required to meet statutory timescales Systems are in place across App F and App C statutory advice providers for setting and escalating quarterly improvement targets performance (75%) Performance against 20-weeks is consistently at or above 50% Regular reports demonstrate that statutory advice submission is within statutory timescales Performance against 20-weeks is consistently within the top quartile of national performance (75%) 9.1 Quality Assurance processes are embedded, providing Ensure that partners are clear about what a good quality contribution looks like and consistently QA Team (SCC) A multi-agency audit group is established to undertake audit activity across 2021.
 This will include some involvement of families and they will be given information to help them understand the findings of the audit group.